 The Pioneer Bookshop, both in-store and online, offers different forms in which you can purchase your textbooks: new, used, rental (new and used), and digital (e-book).
 If requested, the Pioneer Bookshop will deliver your textbooks to the campus mailroom at no charge.

-At the bookshop you can use your Pioneer One-Card Campus Cash (commonly known as your P-card) and/or the Textbook Advance program.
-Textbook Advance is designed to help you manage your cash flow at the start of the semester when you have a lot of costs.
-You don’t have to put off buying your textbooks, and you can pay over time, without fees, via your student account.
-You already have a Textbook Advance account, so no advance set up is required.
+At the bookshop, you can use your Pioneer One-Card Campus Cash (commonly known as your P-card) and/or the Textbook Advance program.
+Textbook Advance is designed to help you manage your cash flow at the start of the semester.
+You do not have to put off buying your textbooks, and you can pay over time, without fees, via your student account.

 Besides the Pioneer Bookshop, you should also check the Library Catalog.
 The Library makes available hundreds of thousands of electronic and print books; you may find that one or more of them is a text for the courses you are taking.